 If you've been searching for a good language learning app, you've likely come across italki.
 With millions of users worldwide and tutors teaching more than 150 languages, it has become one of the most popular online language learning platforms.
 But is italki good enough to help you achieve fluency?
 In this comprehensive review, I'll examine everything you need to know before subscribing.
-I'll talk about features and pricing, as well as real user experiences to help you decide if it is the right choice for you.
+I'll talk about features and pricing, as well as real my own experience to help you decide if it is the right choice for you.

 1. What is italki?